-The Appeals Committee shall render its decision in writing within three (3) College business days of the conclusion of the hearing.
-The findings of the Appeals Committee shall be forwarded to the President.
+The Appeals Committee shall render its decision in writing within three (3) College business days of the

 Notification of Decision

 The President's Office shall inform the student in writing of the Appeals Committee's decision within three (3) College business days of the receipt of the Appeals Committee's decision.
 The findings of the Appeals Committee shall be final.